 - Percentage of the buying persona assessing different platforms

-- Popularity of the platform in the target market
+- The popularity of the platform in the target market

 - Ease in using and handling the platform

-- Ability of the platform in successful delivery of the marketing campaign
+- The ability of the platform in the successful delivery of the marketing campaign

-- Ability of the platform in helping you getting the accurate statistics of the campaign
+- The ability of the platform in helping you getting accurate statistics of the campaign

 Step 6: Set the Budget

-As budget is everything in a marketing strategy, you need special care while preparing the budgetary aspect of your plan.
-As a rough sum up, how much total amount you require for the plan duration and how much budget should be allocated for the marketing campaigns during a specific duration – are two important aspects.
-The percentage of budget that should be allocated for marketing activities generally depends upon the size and age of the company.
-Bigger and older the company, the lesser marketing budget is required.
-Small and new businesses generally require higher budget for marketing and advertising activities.
-A rule of 5% of total annual revenue might be suitable for big and established businesses, but new enterprises need to spend more on marketing and that can goes up to 20% as the maximum.
+As the budget is everything in a marketing strategy, you need special care while preparing the budgetary aspect of your plan.
+As a rough sum up, two important aspects are – how much total amount you require for the plan duration and how much budget should be allocated for the marketing campaigns during a specific duration.
+The percentage of the budget that should be allocated for marketing activities basically depends upon the size and age of the company.
+The bigger and older the company, the lesser the marketing budget is required.
+Small and new businesses generally need a higher budget for marketing and advertising activities.
+A rule of 5% of total annual revenue might be suitable for big and established businesses; however, new enterprises need to spend more on marketing that can go up to 20% as the maximum.